NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1CumulantAnalysis_1_1ECorrelator.md

 class Rivet::CumulantAnalysis::ECorrelator;
 ```

-<a href="http://example.org/classes/classrivet_1_1a/">A</a> helper class to calculate all event averages of correlators.
+A helper class to calculate all event averages of correlators.

 Useful to construct cumulants.
 It can be binned in any variable.